 August Newsletter Vol. 1 Issue 3

 The Dana Reserve (DR) mega-development claims they want to do their part to ease the housing crisis, yet they are not addressing the real need as identified by the Regional Housing Needs Allocation RHNA which clearly states the county has ALREADY surpassed its goal for “above moderate-income” homes constructed, by over 1500 houses.
-What we need is housing for the very-low to moderate income population.
+What we need is housing in for the very-low to moderate income population.

 In one of the most dense urban housing developments yet in Nipomo, the Dana Reserve proposes another organization shoulder the cost to build 104 units right next to 101, which follows the traditional model of positioning lower income families in high traffic, noise and polluted sections of lands.
 The balance of the homes will cost between $600K-$1.2 million, adding to the surplus of housing for higher income families in SLO County.
 This amounts to less than 10% of the overall number of homes being proposed.